fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 The `isNull` function is considered to be a good way to check for `null`.
 We can annotate it in FSharp.Core with the attribute used for functions handling null (we'll call it `[<HandlesNull>]`).

 Similarly, CoreFX will annotate methods like `String.IsNullOrEmpty` as handling `null`.
-This means that the most common of null-checking methods can be respected by flow analysis and reduce the amount of nullability annotations.
+This means that the most common of null-checking methods can be respected by flow analysis and reduce the amount of nullability assertions.

 ##### Possibly supported: Pattern matching with wildcard